jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 Here is the organization of the following discussion:
 - we have domains and subdomains (in the sense of "vP-TP-CP domain", or "NumP projection"), which may also be called as **constructions**
+- A word can also be seen as a construction, since it's formed by several functional heads and/or lexical roots, and can be seen as the "crystallized" phonetic realization of a domain.
 - in each domain, we have **grammatical relations**, which arises from constituent relations or c-command relations in the *derivational tree* (for details see [here](语言学中什么样的概念并不科学.md))
 - Constructions that are generated in a similar way may have uniform **transformational rules** between them;